cleanlab/aws-marketplace/label-inspector/README.md

 Note that we do not simply flag all examples where `predicted_label` does not match `given_label` as label issues, instead only flagging the examples that our Confident Learning algorithms identify as mislabeled with higher certainty.

-Here is a [sample output](data/output/sample/sample_output.csv) that is returned from the label inspector.
+Here is a [sample output](data/output/sample/sample_output.csv) that is returned from Label Inspector.

 ## Hyperparameters